Inspecting food premises

-Once the Officer has completed the inspection, he will discuss the findings of the inspection with a suitably responsible person.
+Once the Officer has completed the inspection, they will discuss the findings of the inspection with a suitably responsible person.

 The Officer will make clear which issues are contraventions (these must be sorted out) and which are recommendations (these are suggestions for good hygiene practice).

 Sometimes it may be necessary to serve legal notices for significant contraventions or imminent risks to health.
 These might be left following the visit or they may be sent at a later date.
-Failure to comply with the notice may result in more formal action such as prosecution.
-Visit our Enforcement page using the link below for further information about enforcement.
+Failure to comply with a notice may result in more formal action such as prosecution.

 A follow up visit may be necessary to check that any matters requiring attention have been suitably resolved.
-The food business operator should always contact the inspecting Officer before the time elapses if he feels the work cannot be completed within the time period.
+The food business operator should always contact the inspecting Officer before the time elapses if they feel the work cannot be completed within the time period.

-All documentation arising from the inspection will be kept in the premises file and will be available for inspection by the public.
+All documentation arising from the inspection will be kept in the premises file and will be available for inspection by the public if requested.

 The frequency of inspections

-The frequency of routine inspections depends on the potential risk posed by the type of business and its previous record.
+The frequency of routine inspections depends on the potential risk posed by the type of business as well as its previous record of compliance.
 Inspection intervals can be every six months (highest risk), or every 1, 2 or 3 years for lower risk businesses.
 Some low risk businesses may receive a self assessment questionnaire rather than a visit.

 Sometimes inspections are carried out to investigate a complaint.
 Revisits may be necessary to check the completion of works and give advice.

-For further information or advice relating to food safety inspections, please contact us using the contact information opposite.
+Contact us for further information or advice relating to food safety inspections.